 Objective: The social science-education major offers students the opportunity to gain an appreciation of historical, political, and social realities while stressing communication, critical thinking, and writing skills.
 This major prepares students to teach social studies in middle, junior, and senior high school.

 Administrator: Chair, Department of History and Political Science; Director, Teacher Education

-Requirements: 87-88 credits (44 from the Social Sciences).
+Requirements: 87-88 credits (45 from the Social Sciences).
+Complete all courses with a grade of C (2.0) or better.